medslatnia/Roam/README.md

 # Roam
-Roam is a travel agency website, that offers a curated collection of destinations, from enchanting countries to vibrant cities and iconic monuments.
+Roam: Your Gateway to Global Adventures!
+Explore the world with ease through our travel agency website, offering a curated collection of destinations, from enchanting countries to vibrant cities and iconic monuments.
+Immerse yourself in diverse cultures, discover hidden gems, and find the perfect accommodations with Roam.
+Your journey begins here!

 # Technologies
 * Html